13-14 June 2026 in Montgenèvre

 For the non FFCO members, an insurance pass will be added depending on your course (between 5€ and 10€).

-By bus: Direct access from Grenoble.
+By bus: Direct bus from Grenoble.

 Orienteering maps and control plotting